jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 - Functionality:
   - Fuzzy search foods only (not protocols)
   - Same search behavior as Food A
-  - Clearing resets to Food A only
+  - Clearing resets to Food A only and recalculates protocol

 **Dropdown Results:**